Reference Architecture: Event-Driven Microservices with Apache Kafka

 This architecture shows how to coordinate a set of decoupled, fungible, and independent services on Heroku by using Apache Kafka on Heroku as a scalable, highly available, and fault-tolerant asynchronous communication backbone.

-- You have a large number of microservices that need to communicate asynchronously.
+- You have a large number of microservices that must communicate asynchronously.

 - You want your microservices to be decoupled, fungible, and independently maintained.

-- You have one or more services that produce events that need to be processed by many services.
+- You have one or more services that produce events that must be processed by many services.

 - You want to use a microservices communication pattern that is more decoupled than the typical HTTPS approach.